You are here:

 'Reasonable precautions’ has not been defined to allow organisations to flexibly take the necessary steps that are suitable for them.
 This might depend on a range of factors such as the nature of the organisation, the role of the perpetrator in that organisation, and the relationship between the organisation and the child.

-Organisations will need to consider the necessary steps that are suitable for them.
+Organisations need to consider the necessary steps that are suitable for them.
 As examples, the following measures are what courts have previously considered to be reasonable precautions in the context of organisational child abuse:

 - employment screening and referencing checking